 ‘The diabetic who knows the most lives the longest’.
 Elliott Proctor Joslin, the first doctor in the United States to specialize in diabetes and was the founder of today’s Joslin Diabetes Center.

 Structured Type 1 Diabetes Education in Ireland has limited availability and usually involves long waiting lists.
-However, it is worth persuing because “diabetes education courses make living with diabetes easier.
-Whether you have Type 1 diabetes or Type 2 diabetes, it can feel like there is a lot to learn.
-But going on a course can help you understand what diabetes is and how it affects your body.
+However, it is worth pursuing because diabetes education courses make living with diabetes easier.
+Whether you have Type 1 diabetes or Type 2 diabetes, it can feel like there is a lot to learn and diabetes education provides a good foundation.

 Afterall, you would never, NEVER, get behind the steering wheel of a car to drive without having someone teach you how to drive first!
 Then why do we expect people with diabetes to learn about nutrition, medication, fitness, physiology etc, without giving them diabetes education!!!

-The Type 1 Diabetes Education courses availible in Ireland and where.
+Type 1 Diabetes Education AVAILABLE in Ireland and where.

 FOR ADULTS WITH TYPE 1 DIABETES.

 The ‘Berger Programme’ has been successfully used for the past 35 years in Germany to teach patients with diabetes self-management skills.
 This education programme developed by eminent endocrinologist Prof. Michael Berger was the first of its kind to recognise the value of teaching patients how to adjust insulin to match their daily food intake.

 With support of the German group, Roche Diagnostics developed the Accu-Chek branded English templates of the Berger programme: Accu-Chek Education Programme Intensive Insulin Therapy.
 It is a 3-day Type 1 Diabetes Education Programme to teach individuals the required tools for improved self management with the primary focus on insulin adjustment and carbohydrate counting.

 Mater Misericordiae University Hospital, Dublin